Damn Good Guides

 Why should I book a fishing trip in the Missouri River with Captain Experiences?

-Our Damn Good Guides currently offer 7 trips in the Missouri River, and the most popular trips in the area are Missouri River Float Trip guided by Nate, Missouri River Jet Boat guided by Ikaika, and Missouri River Float Trips guided by Ikaika.
+Our Damn Good Guides currently offer 7 trips in the Missouri River, and the most popular trips in the area are Missouri River Full-Day Float guided by Nate, Missouri River Jet Boat guided by Ikaika, and Full Day Float (Multiple Rivers) guided by Ennion.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.